ralphortiz/pos-system/README.md

-# POS SYSTEM
+# POS SYSTEM (SAD Project)
- SAD Final Projects
+A simple POS system that can process and take orders, print receipt, enable product/user management and display a graphical representations of total sales.

 # Screens
 | **Screen**                                 | **Sample**                                                                                                                      |